junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean waits outside the gate over-anxiously

-Dean walks back to the Impala with a gloomy face, bending over the roof with fingers folded, frowning so hard into the deep space as if he can use the bare stare to tear open the air and squeeze himself into Heaven to help.
+Dean walks back to the Impala with a gloomy face, bending over the roof with fingers folded, frowning so hard into the deep space as if he can use his bare stare to tear open the air and squeeze himself into Heaven to help.

 "Uh," Sam clears his throat to get his attention, "you want to find a place to rest?
 He can take days, you know, in case you're thinking about waiting here all the time."

 "I'm not leaving till he's back," Dean snaps, his voice way too harsh than necessary.
 "You see the state he's in just now, he'll need us when he comes back."
 He thinks and adds, "And he might come back anytime."

 "Right."
-Sam lets out a light sound that's almost like a chuckle if not counting the deep worry, "That's what I thought."
+Sam lets out a light sound that's almost like a chuckle if not counting the deep worry.
+"That's what I thought."

 They wait in silence for a long while.